mikesusz/mikesusz.dev/src/content/projects/social-feed.md

 So, the end result is a full archive of everything I've posted on Social Media (at least, Twitter, Mastodon, and Bluesky) since April 25th, 2008.

+## So that's it, right? ...
+Right?

+THEN I had another idea.
+Since I had just gotten finished [taking a course about writing MCP Servers](/education/mcp-mastery/), and written a few of them for work...
+I thought, how much fun could it be to integrate my social feed into my AI assistant? 🤔

+So I created an MCP Server and put it in the same monorepo as the feed website.
+I abstracted out the shared data layer and publish a separate package for the website, and another for the MCP server.
+The MCP has bearer token authentication, which is supported by a lot of AI agents (though, OAuth is more common, it's also more difficult to implement for a little one-off one-user implementation).

+But now, I can ask Claude (or whatever model i'm running locally) questions about my feed history.
+When did I first tweet about IBM?
+When was my last day in the office in 2020?
+How many times did I complain about snow?
+When did I go to Austin?

+It's been a lot of fun.

 ## What's next?

 To truly bring in everything I've posted, I could add more social networks (can't remember the last time I posted on LinkedIn but I'm sure I did at some point) or even ingest the feeds from my personal blog website, which would go back to somewhere around 2001.